Godzilla: Final Wars: Plot

-Gordon convinces the Gotengos crew to travel to Antarctica to release Godzilla, who is immune to Xiliens' control thanks to his lack of M-base and easily defeats Gigan.
-The Gotengo then guides Godzilla into a series of battles with the other monsters: Godzilla defeats Zilla in Sydney, Kumonga in New Guinea and Kamacuras in Manazuru.
-At Hakone, Samon, who witnesses Godzilla battles Rodan, Caesar and Anguirus along with Kenta and Minilla, remarks that long time ago, humanity did something horrible that angered Godzilla, leading to his decades of aggression.
-After Godzilla subdues Rodan, Caesar and Anguirus, the Gotengo leads him to Tokyo to defeat the Xiliens.
+Gordon convinces the Gotengos crew to travel to Antarctica to release Godzilla, who is immune to the Xiliens' control thanks to his lack of M-base and easily defeats Gigan.
+The Gotengo then guides Godzilla into a series of battles with the other monsters: he defeats Zilla in Sydney, Kumonga in New Guinea, and Kamacuras in Manazuru.
+At Hakone, Samon, who witnesses Godzilla’s arrival with Kenta and Minilla, remarks that long ago, humanity’s actions angered Godzilla, leading to his decades of aggression.
+After Godzilla battles and subdues Rodan, Anguirus and Caesar at Mount Fuji, the Gotengo leads him to Tokyo to defeat the Xiliens.

-Another ensign Katsunori Kazama sacrifices himself to disable the shield, allowing the Gotengos crew penetrate the mothership, but they are captured and brought before the Controller as he summons Gorath to Earth.
-Godzilla, who defeated Ebirah and Hedorah, destroys Gorath just before it collides to Tokyo, but this unleashes Xilliens' ultimate weapon called Monster X, and the two monsters battle.
-A repaired and modified Gigan joins Monster X but is intercepted by Mothra, who manages to destroy Gigan once and for all.
+Ozaki’s comrade Katsunori Kazama sacrifices himself to disable the Xilien mothership’s barrier shield, allowing the Gotengos crew to penetrate the ship, but they are captured and brought before the Controller as he summons Gorath to Earth.
+After defeating Ebirah and Hedorah in Tokyo, Godzilla destroys Gorath just before it can hit the Earth, but this unleashes the Xiliens' ultimate weapon, Monster X, and the two monsters battle.
+A repaired and upgraded Gigan joins Monster X, but is intercepted by Mothra, who manages to destroy him once and for all.

-In the Xilien mothership, the Controller reveals that both he and Ozaki are superior beings known as "Keizers", powerful beings distinct from regular mutants born on rare occasions when human DNA and M-base are combined, before directly taking control of Ozaki to turn him against the group.
+Aboard the Xilien mothership, the Controller reveals that both he and Ozaki are superior beings known as "Keizers", powerful beings distinct from regular mutants born on rare occasions when human DNA and M-base are combined, before directly taking control of Ozaki to turn him against the group.
 As a fight breaks out, the Controller loses control of Ozaki due to the Shobijins' blessing.
 Ozaki unlocks his true power and defeats the Controller, who triggers the mothership's self-destruct as the group falls back to the Gotengo moments before the mothership explodes.
-Godzilla and Monster X continue their battle, but Monster X transforms into its true form Keizer Ghidorah.
-Godzilla is overpowered by Keizer Ghidorah, but Ozaki transfers some of his own Keizer energy to Godzilla, giving him the strength to kill Keizer Ghidorah.
+Godzilla and Monster X continue their battle, but Monster X transforms into its true form, Keizer Ghidorah.
+Godzilla is overpowered by Keizer Ghidorah, but Ozaki transfers some of his own Keizer energy to Godzilla, giving him the strength to destroy Keizer Ghidorah.

-Despite the Gotengos crew proving instrumental in his victory, an enraged Godzilla shoots down the Gotengo before attempts to attack the vessel's crew.
-Fortunately, Minilla, now grows to about half the size of Godzilla, calms Godzilla down and convinces his father to leave and forgive mankind for their sins.
-A new war, is coming for humanity.
-Kenta, Samon and the Gotengos crew watch as Godzilla Junior and Minilla return to the ocean without further conflict.
+Despite the Gotengos crew proving instrumental in his victory, an enraged Godzilla shoots down the Gotengo before attempting to attack the vessel's crew.
+Fortunately, Minilla arrives with Kenta and Samon, and convinces Godzilla to spare the crew.
+Ozaki, Miyuki, Gordon, Anna, and the other humans watch as Godzilla and Minilla return to the ocean.